 In his inaugural campaign calling plays, the 2016 Grizzly offense lead the HCAC in yards per game (486.8), total passing yards (4,015), total offense (4,868 yards) and scoring (39.4 points per game).
 Nationally, Franklin’s offense finished in Top 25 NCAA Division III in Passing Offense (1st – 401.5 YPG) Total Offense (17th – 486.5 YPG) and Scoring Offense (23rd – 39.4 PPG).

 Yeast, a former National Football League (NFL) player and All-Southeastern Conference (SEC) wide receiver at the University of Kentucky, led Fremont Ross to a 7-3 record in 2014, averaged 42.5 points in those seven victories, and qualified for the Ohio stats playoffs.

-He earned a bachelor of arts degree in sports management from Midway College and a master's degree in education from Tiffin.
+He earned a bachelor of arts degree in sport management from Midway College (2011) and a master's degree in education from Tiffin (2013).

-He and his wife Tori have two children, 17 year old Craig II "Russ", and 14 year old Kiyah.
+He and his wife Tori have been married for 19 years with two children, 19-year-old Craig II "Russ", and 16-year-old Kiyah.